 Treatment Guidelines

-Both the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) and AUA include enzalutamide (XTANDI) as a treatment option for certain patients with mCSPC, nmCRPC, and mCRPC based on high-level evidence1,2
+Enzalutamide (XTANDI) is recommended by the NCCN Practice Guidelines in Oncology (NCCN Guidelines®) as a treatment option for certain patients with nmCSPC with high-risk BCR, mCSPC, nmCRPC, and mCRPC2

 Star icon